raspberrypilearning/make-crumble-robot-head/en/step_6.md

 Add two `let # = 0`{:class="crumblevariables"} blocks and fill the blank field of the first with the `closed`{:class="crumblevariables"} variable and the second with the `open`{:class="crumblevariables"} variable.

 I now know that closed is at 10° for my robot head, so I will `let closed = 10`{:class="crumblevariables"}.
-If your robot mouth has not closed yet, you can add a little until you find the right angle.
+If your robot mouth has not closed yet, you can add a little until you find the correct angle.

 I know that open will be less that 0°.
 As a start I will `let open = -30`{:class="crumblevariables"}.